brainboxdotcc/DPP/docpages/building/linux.md

     libs -> "DPP";

     src -> "main.cpp";
-    src -> "main.h";
     src -> "more code...";
 }
 \enddot

 ## 3. Download DPP from GitHub

-Head into your `libs` folder and clone DPP with: `git clone https://github.com/brainboxdotcc/DPP`.
+Head into your `libs` folder and clone D++ with: `git clone https://github.com/brainboxdotcc/DPP`.
 Once that's complete, you're good to come out of that directory.

 ## 4. Configure CMake